google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-progressive-web-app-architectures.md

 toolbox.router.get('/profile', toolbox.fastest);
 ```

-For more information about caching strategies, see Jake Archibald's  [Offline Cookbook](https://jakearchibald.com/2014/offline-cookbook/).
+For more information about caching strategies, see the  [Offline Cookbook](/web/fundamentals/instant-and-offline/offline-cookbook/).